-Avengers: Age Of Ultron (2015) Review:
+Avengers: Age Of Ultron (2015) Review

-So in the months leading up to the release of ‘Avengers: Age of Ultron’ the anticipation for the sequel was far less skeptical than the original.
+In the months leading up to the release of ‘Avengers: Age of Ultron’ the anticipation for the sequel was far less skeptical than the original.
 How could a movie that purported to balance six different characters from films that, while in the superhero genre, were said to have come from drastically different worlds, actually work?
 Could the world of “science so advanced its magic” of Thor work with the advanced, yet grounded sci-fi of Iron Man?
 Many thought that characters would be short changed as a result of sharing the silver screen, ultimately doing a disservice to the universe that they were trying to advance.
 The real question is, why in the world would any of that be a concern?

 Picture, if you will:

 - A man who wears a robot suit that flies around the world shooting lasers out of his arms

 - The world’s first superhuman who carries an indestructible shield that works almost like a boomerang.

 - The literal Norse God of thunder; hammer and all

 That is not a combination of things that you should worry about putting into your film.
 That is the kind of combination that is the formula for printing legal tender.